How to Make an Expedite Request

 - May require additional documentation to support a request; and

-- Has the sole discretion to decide whether to grant or deny a request.
+- Has the sole discretion to decide whether to accommodate a request.

-USCIS may consider an expedite request if it meets one or more of the following criteria or circumstance:
+Because granting an expedite request means that USCIS would adjudicate the requestor's benefit ahead of others who filed earlier, we carefully weigh the urgency and merit of each expedite request.
+We may consider an expedite request if it meets one or more of the following criteria or circumstances:

 - Severe financial loss to a company or person, provided that the need for urgent action is not the result of the petitioner’s or applicant’s failure to:

 - Timely respond to any requests for additional evidence;

 - Emergencies and urgent humanitarian reasons;

-- U.S. government interests (such as urgent cases for federal agencies such as the U.S. Department of Defense, U.S. Department of Labor, DHS, or other public safety or national security interests); or
+- U.S. government interests (such cases identified as urgent by federal agencies such as the U.S. Department of Defense, U.S. Department of Labor, National Labor Relations Board, Equal Opportunity Commission, U.S. Department of Justice, U.S. Department of State, U.S. Department of Homeland Security, or other public safety or national security interests); or

 - Clear USCIS error.